Type your paragraph here.

 The Journal of LGBT Issues in Counseling expects authors to follow the most current ACA Code of Ethics and Standards of Practice.
 Further publication information for authors can be found at http://www.tandfonline.com/toc/wlco20/current.

 The Journal of LGBT Issues in Counseling understands that authors bear full responsibility for the accuracy of all references, quotations, tables, figures, and the overall content of their article.

-The Journal of LGBT Issues in Counseling receives all manuscript submissions electronically via its ScholarOne Manuscripts site located at http://mc.manuscriptcentral.com/LGBTIC.
+The Journal of LGBT Issues in Counseling receives all manuscript submissions electronically via its ScholarOne Manuscripts portal located at http://mc.manuscriptcentral.com/LGBTIC.
 ScholarOne Manuscripts allows for rapid submission of original and revised manuscripts, and facilitates the review process and internal communication between authors, editors, and reviewers via a web-based platform.
 ScholarOne technical support can be accessed at http://scholarone.com/services/support.

 If you have any other request, please contact Dr. Michael Chaney, Editor-in-Chief, at firstname.lastname@example.org.